-A playback signal would preferably be routed through a standard line input module (L25, L33, L34 etc) which accommodate a wide variety of signal levels.
-The module may be located in any module position.
-The L25 for example has a floating input circuit, and would be most useful where hum loops are likely to be a problem - such as in complex sound installations.
+A playback signal would preferably be routed through a standard line input module (L240-L270-L300 etc) which accommodate a wide variety of signal levels.
+These modules may be located in any module position and feature a floating input circuit, which would be most useful where hum loops are likely to be a problem - such as in complex sound installations.
 See the module details for connection data.
 The module will need to be set to the "passive" mode of operation - see page 12.